Faculty & Staff

 - Help the person recall constructive coping strategies that worked in the past; get the person to agree to do something constructive to help change things now.

 - Trust your instincts and reactions.
+Consult if you’re unsure of what to do.

 - Do not promise the person confidentiality, there may be circumstances where you need to share information to get the student help.